syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-nested-groups.md

 ## Mail merge with dynamic objects

 Essential DocIO allows you to perform Mail merge with the dynamic objects.
+The [ExpandoObject](https://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject(v=vs.110).aspx) is like a collection of key and value pairs, which means IDictionary<string, object>.
+So, you can also use IDictionary<string, object> collection instead of [ExpandoObject](https://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject(v=vs.110).aspx) to execute mail merge.

 The following code snippet shows how to perform the Mail merge with dynamic objects ([ExpandoObject](https://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject(v=vs.110).aspx)).

 {% tabs %}